 Additionally, Ms. Preble, Mr. Crawford, and Ms. Bernick discussed how the PLF ensures compliance when Oregon bar members file for an exemption from the fund.
 Lawyers self-report their qualifying exemptions, making affirmative statements that their self-reported exemptions are accurate.
-Unless a lawyer's explanation is accepted by the PLF.
+Unless a lawyer's explanation is ambiguous, the self-categorization is accepted by the PLF.
 When disputes arise over whether an exemption applies to a lawyer's situation, that dispute may become a regulatory matter.
 Compliance issues are handled by the